310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 But that still doesn’t mean I should give up!
 I just need to put all my effort into it!
 I’ll put in every last bit of strength that I have right now, and work hard!

-Please cheer for us if you can! *Huff, huff…* Also I’m starting to lose my breath, so I’d be glad if you could keep the talk short, okay!?
+Please cheer for me if you can! *Huff, huff…* Also I’m starting to lose my breath, so I’d be glad if you could keep the talk short, okay!?
 {% endbubble %}

 {% bubble Subaru happy %}